gg15c/USB-2.0-the-process-of-detections/README.md

 How to distinguish a high-speed device or a full-speed device?

-=> Both of them pull a resistor at D+ line, but the high-speed device will generate a signal on the D- to notify the host.
+=> Both of them pull a resistor on D+ line, but the high-speed device will generate a signal on the D- to notify the host.